Hep2o/NeuroDivergent-Adapter-Skill/README.md

 Core principle: the adaptation burden sits with the AI, not the person.
 The tool changes the interface, not the user.

+Before / After

+Q1 — Summarise a project update:

+Without ND-Adapter	With ND-Adapter
+The supplier may deliver the parts on Thursday, but the date is uncertain due to a backlog.
+If the delivery is delayed, the testing schedule will need to be adjusted.
+The documentation folder may also be missing the latest version and needs to be reviewed.
+Here are the main points:
+• parts might arrive Thursday, but not confirmed
+• if they don't arrive, testing will need to move
+• the documentation folder may be missing the latest version

+Q2 — Simplify a technical explanation:

+Without ND-Adapter	With ND-Adapter
+The system works only when run in a specific sequence.
+If the sequence isn't followed, it triggers a false error caused by a leftover flag from the previous run.
+Resetting the workflow may resolve the issue.
+Here is a simpler version:
+• the system works, but only in a set order
+• running it out of order shows a false error
+• the error is a leftover flag from the last run
+• resetting the workflow might fix it

+Q3 — Pull key points from a messy email:

+Without ND-Adapter	With ND-Adapter
+The sender needs to reschedule the meeting because they are double booked.
+They are available later today or tomorrow morning and are open to whichever time works best.
+Key points:
+• they need to move the meeting
+• they're double booked with a call they can't move
+• they're free later today or tomorrow morning

+Q4 — Handle fragmented, non-linear input:

+Input	Without ND-Adapter	With ND-Adapter
+"hmm it needs the accual example like um! lets do it, summarise the conversation in A/B test form"	You asked for an example that demonstrates the difference between a normal summary and an ND-Adapter summary.
+Throughout the conversation, we developed the ND-Adapter prompt, created divergent prompts, and built A/B examples.
+You then requested a full summary using your exact wording without corrections.
+Here is the summary:
+• you asked for an A/B example
+• we built the ND-Adapter rules
+• we added the quick-use version
+• we created Q1–Q4 tests
+• you asked for the conversation to be summarised using your exact wording

+Q1–Q3 show clearer output.
+Q4 shows what makes the ND-Adapter different — it extracts intent from fragmented, non-linear input instead of asking you to rephrase.

 What's in this repo
 File	What it is
 nd-adapter-skill.md	The full skill — toggle, builder workflow, and evidence data